MarkyTurtle/Batman---Amiga/README.md

 ## Progress to Date

-2024-05-21 - Created first verions of a single disk crack.
+2024-05-21 - Created first verison of a single disk crack.
 The ADF can be found here [packedfiles.adf](./crack/packedcrack/packedfiles.adf).
-Thhe load time is far too slow due to the packer used (shrinkler).
-Need to find a packer with a faster decruncher which still has a decent oack ratio.
+The load time is far too slow due to the packer used (shrinkler).
+Need to find a packer with a faster decruncher which still has a decent pack ratio.

 2024-05-20 - Successfully created a test crack disk that boots the title screen and first level of the game from an Amiga DOS disk.
 [TestCrack.adf](./crack/testcrack.adf)